rosalie49/PORCUPINE/README.md

 PORCUPINE allows to identify patient subtypes based on gene regulatory networks for each of the significant pathways.
 For this, K-means clustering is applied to the pathway-based patient heterogeneity scores on the first two principal components.
 The optimal number of clusters can be determined prior to clustering using the Average Silhouette Method.

-Here we provide example of stratifying patients based on the “E2F mediated regulation of DNA replication” pathway.
+Here we provide example of stratifying patients based on the “REACTOME GAP JUNCTION DEGRADATION” pathway.
 ```{r}
 print(pathways_to_use.iloc[7])
 #pathway                    REACTOME_GAP_JUNCTION_DEGRADATION